celsasser/isay/readme.md

 A _domain_ is a conceptual and physical grouping of one or more _functions_.
 What is the function of a _domain_?
 It forces a modular breakdown of related functionality that allows for short (but non-abbreviated) _function_ names that may be reused encouraging a smaller, consistent and more terse _function_ lexicon.

+In some cases, you will see variations of the same _function_ below.
+This is either the result of different parameter configurations or is due to options in how a _function_ receives its input.
+There are three possibilities:

+- **input data**: there are no arguments.
+We, of course, always use the input data.
+- **arguments**: is no input data.
+In this case we always use a function's _arguments_.
+- **both**: there is both _input_ and _arguments_.
+Some function support multiple arguments.
+But for those that expect only one source of data?
+We always use _arguments_ over _input_.
+The logic being that if a programmer has total control over _arguments_.

 #### array
 - each|forEach: `Array<*> -> each(predicate:function) -> Array<*>`